 Entrepreneurs know the burnout period all too well.
 You tend to neglect your own wants and needs to make sure remote workers are happy and healthy.
 However, that’s not why you got into the business in the first place.

 You want to live your own life, too.

-As long as they attend meetings and meet deadlines, your remote workers are better able to manage their life-work balance.
+As long as they attend meetings and meet deadlines, remote workers are better able to manage their life-work balance.
 And best of all, you get to do the same thing.
-If you and your workers are able to maintain a flexible schedule, all your lives are going to be better.
+If you and the workers you hire are able to maintain a flexible schedule, all your lives are going to be better.
 They will be more apt to perform at a higher level, too.

 #3 – It’s easier to put out fires.